 - Dress appropriately.

 - Meet in a neutral, public place such as a Starbucks near your connection’s office.

-If you have any reservations about your safety, invite more people.
-Arrange for a mini meetup instead of a one-on-one.
+If you have any concerns about your safety, invite more people or cancel.

 Now, go ahead, expand your world!